sachinrajdev/falcon/PRICING_TIERS.md

 - **No Answer Samples**: No editable candidate profile

 ### Positioning
-*Try Falcon free and see if this role is worth your time.*
+*Try Pragati free and see if this role is worth your time.*

 ---